datocal/nolocal/docs/docs/02 - Developer Guide/02 - Adding commands.md

 The annotation **@Component** is a spring annotation.
 For those not familiarized with spring, this will initialize this class calling its constructor and put it in a magic box to take it any time it's needed in a program.

-In the shadows, Spring will create a Map<String, DiscordCommandRunner> with all the beans of type DiscordCommandRunner in the application, using the bean name (the command string in this case) as the key.
+In the shadows, Spring will create a Map<String, DiscordCommand> with all the beans of type DiscordCommand in the application, using the bean name (the command string in this case) as the key.
 We will use this to map any command received to this bean.